Learning Home Catalog Composer

 0ψ=1+2i3and1ψ=23. \langle 0 \vert \psi \rangle = \frac{1+2i}{3} \quad\text{and}\quad \langle 1 \vert \psi \rangle = -\frac{2}{3}.

-It must be understood when using this notation that ψ\langle \psi \vert refers to the row vector obtained by taking the conjugate-transpose of the column vector ψ,\vert\psi\rangle, where the vector is transposed from a column vector to a row vector and each entry is replaced by its complex conjugate.
+It must be understood that, when using the Dirac notation for arbitrary vectors, the notation ψ\langle \psi \vert refers to the row vector obtained by taking the conjugate-transpose of the column vector ψ,\vert\psi\rangle, where the vector is transposed from a column vector to a row vector and each entry is replaced by its complex conjugate.
+For example, if ψ\vert\psi\rangle is the vector defined in (2),(2), then

 ψ=12i30231=(12i323).\langle\psi\vert = \frac{1-2i}{3} \langle 0\vert - \frac{2}{3} \langle 1\vert = \begin{pmatrix} \frac{1-2i}{3} & -\frac{2}{3} \end{pmatrix}.